Galion in Crawford County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Galion Veterans Memorial / Flag Plaza (approx. 2.1 miles away); Big Four Depot (approx. 2.2 miles away); Ohio Central College (approx. 3.3 miles away); Harding Birthplace (approx. 5.4 miles away); Olentangy Battle (approx. 5.9 miles away); Seccaium (approx. 5.9 miles away); To the Memory of Colonel Wm.
 Crawford (approx. 6.2 miles away); Crestline Community Service Center (approx. 6˝ miles away).
 Touch for a list and map of all markers in Galion.

 Categories. • Fraternal or Sororal Organizations • Government • Military • War of 1812 • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 8, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,409 times since then.
+This page has been viewed 1,439 times since then and 31 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 8, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.